GTK-THANGELLA-17/Movie-Pulse/src/DEPLOYMENT_GUIDE.md

-# Deployment Guide for MoviePulse
+# Deployment Guide for Audience-Pulse

-This guide provides step-by-step instructions for deploying the MoviePulse application using GitHub, Vercel for the frontend, Render.com for the backend, and MongoDB Atlas for the database.
+This guide provides step-by-step instructions for deploying the Audience-Pulse application using GitHub, Vercel for the frontend, Render.com for the backend, and MongoDB Atlas for the database.

 ## Table of Contents
 1. [Project Setup](#project-setup)